Aerial View of Milford, looking north, 1908

 The pictures accompanying it are the four below.

-Milford Garage, previously a blacksmith shop
+Milford Garage, previously

 The Ogden General Store - 1930